Level: ECE, Primary, Junior, Middle, High School

-- Place the tape designs on the egg.
+- Arrange the tape into designs on the egg.

 - Put your egg on a plastic spoon and dip it into the dye.
 You should leave the egg in the dye longer for a darker color and shorter for a lighter color.

 - Place the egg on a piece of plastic wrap and let dry.

 - You can then repeat the process by adding different tape pieces to different areas of the egg and dipping into a different dye color.

 Click HERE for a Simple Easter Egg Dye recipe which makes use of food coloring, or use the crepe paper dye recipe below.
 Homemade Crepe Paper Dye Recipe